Linear Relationship Definition

 - Was it taken with the due procedure?

 - Did the patient visit the doctor for the periodic check as suggested in the prescription?

-Hence, the drug’s effectiveness will be determined by several factors and not just the duration of the dosage, which makes it a nonlinear relationship.
+Hence, the drug’s effectiveness determines by several factors, not just the dosage duration, which makes it a non-linear relationship.
 Many studies have been conducted to judge the viability of studying situations from the linear correlation perspective.
 This Harvard study has focused on some problem areas in this regard.
-It has also talked about how many situations are inevitably nonlinear.
+It has also talked about how many situations are inevitably non-linear.

 This comprehensive guide to the linear relationship discussed the equations, examples, and differences from the nonlinear relationship, along with key takeaways.
 To learn more about its use in finance, read the following articles –